 Community Organizer and Policy Advisor on Equity and Community Justice

-The application period for the AZ Creative Communities Institute (AZ CCI) is now open.
+The application period for the AZ Creative Communities Institute (AZ CCI) is now closed.

 The application guidelines provide a complete overview of the AZ Creative Communities Institute, eligibility and team composition requirements, and step-by-step application instructions.
 Please review the application guidelines thoroughly before applying.